BigStomach04/BruceTest/readme.txt

-Git is a smart software.
+Git is a smart softwareeee.
-I would like to learn it.
+I would lew to learn it.